dbeniamin/1-100_PythonCode_Challenge/README.md

 **04.11.2024 → day 63_2 - SQLAlchemy** - How to manipulate DB using SQLAlchemy.
 - Contains examples on how to add, edit, update, delete DB entries using Python language and SQLAlchemy library.

+**06.11.2024 → day 63_3 - Book Manager with DB** - Remaking the Book Manager site with DB.
+- Removed the CSV file that served as preliminary database.
+- Added structure template files with HTML - main.py with logical structure and functionality to be added soon.

 ### Contributing: